Egypt·November 3 - 13 2023

 Day 11: Monday, November 13th, 2023

-After breakfast, we’ll drive to Cairo airport.
-Those flying home will travel with wonderful memories of the journey of a lifetime.
-Those joining us for the Red Sea trip extension for 3 more days of relaxation and swimming in crystal clear waters will head to Sharm Elshekh, a short 1-hour flight.
+After breakfast, we’ll drive to Cairo Airport.
+If you're flying home, you'll take with you wonderful memories of the journey of a lifetime.
+If you're joining us for the Red Sea trip extension, you have three more days of relaxation, swimming in crystal clear waters, so you'll head to Sharm Elshekh, a short 1-hour flight.

 Included